IllusionMods/KeelPlugins/README.md

 ## How to compile
 1. Clone/download the repo
-2. Run Paket-Restore.bat to download paket.exe and restore dependencies
+2. Run `Paket-Restore.bat` to download paket.exe and restore dependencies
    * On linux you need to [add paket to bash](https://fsprojects.github.io/Paket/installation.html#Installation-on-Linux) and use the [restore command](https://fsprojects.github.io/Paket/paket-restore.html)
+3. Compile using your preferred IDE

 ## Plugin descriptions